APR Program Review: Updates and Listening Sessions

 APR Program Updates

-MDAR staff will speak about policies, procedures, regulations, guidance, and efforts to improve and modernize the APR program after input from the 2020 listening sessions.
+MDAR staff will speak about policies, procedures, regulations, guidance, and efforts to improve and modernize the APR program after input from the 2023 listening sessions.
+Some questions submitted in the RSVP form will be addressed before opening the session to the comment period.

 Listening Sessions